savasozkan/i2v/README.md

 # Late Fusion of Compact Local Indexing and Deep Feature Aggregation Scores for Fast Image-To-Video Search on Large-Scale Databases

 Updated ground-truth annotations for Stanford I2V Full and Light datasets are available.
-Please cite following references.
+Please cite the following references.

 ## References

-Please cite the following paper:
+Please cite the following papers:

 [1] Savas Ozkan and Gozde Bozdagi Akar, Late Fusion of Compact Local Indexing and Deep Feature Aggregation Scores for Fast Image-To-Video Search on Large-Scale Databases, IEEE International Conference on Multimedia Expo (ICME), 2018.